From Zero To Comrades Hero In 8 Months

 2. The Change

 “I knew I had to get my mental state fixed first.
 I changed my eating habits and cut out sugary drinks and alcohol, and started gym work.
 I had a huge mountain to climb as I was overweight and very unfit.
-I didn’t want to rush the process but knew that Comrades was eight months.
+I didn’t want to rush the process but knew that Comrades was eight months away.
 I had to plan this journey very carefully.
 I also started eating my supper earlier (at least four hours before I went to bed).
 I went to bed earlier as I knew sleep was crucial.
 I researched healthy recipes and made my own food instead of relying on quick supermarket meals.”

 The Lesson: Creating the right long-term goals makes it easier to follow the daily ones.